 The major draw of Power BI is the ability to combine marketing data from different sources.
 Rather than manually combining the ad spends and conversion rates from all your social media marketing channels, Power BI can allow you to aggregate all metrics from LinkedIn, Facebook, Instagram, etc. You can even add in other channels like Google AdWords, organic metrics, or data from your CRM.

 These datasets, in turn, can easily be configured into dashboards with charts, graphs, and other interactive visualizations that give insight into every aspect of marketing analytics.
 These marketing dashboards allow you to tell the story of every dollar, impression, click, conversion, and purchase.

 How to Get Started With Power BI

 Like all business intelligence and data analytics tools, Power BI has a learning curve.
-Power BI for marketers is a great course available from ONLC that can take your marketing dashboards to the next level and give stakeholders the visibility they’re looking for.
+Power BI for marketers is a great course available from ONLC that can take your digital marketing dashboards to the next level and give stakeholders the visibility they’re looking for.